 What is Mardi Gras King Cake?

-I’m not going to go into the details of the tradition of the Mardi Gras King Cake ( I mean, you’re here for the food, right?), but if you want to know the history of where it actually originates, you can check this out and read about it if you like, but we’re just going to get down to the food here.
+I’m not going to go into the details of the king cake tradition ( I mean, you’re here for the food, right?), but if you want to know the history of where it actually originates, you can check this out and read about it if you like, but we’re just going to get down to the food here.

-Anyhow, if you search for king cake recipes, you’ll find a buuuuuunch of them.
+Anyhow, if you search for king cake recipes, you’ll find a buuuuuunch of them with a lot of different king cake flavors.
 I’m sure many of them are great.
 Basically what I did here is what I normally do: I threw together a bunch of ingredients until I liked it and Voila!
 A System of a Brown concoction.

 Basically, a king cake is a cinnamon roll type cake covered in frosting and/or sugar.
 I’ve seen it described as a brioche style bread with frosting.
 Now, I’m not a bread expert, so I don’t know if this qualifies as brioche, but I will tell you as a self proclaimed king cake expert by way of years of experience, this recipe is good stuff.
 It’s fluffy, moist, and flavorful.
 Nothing is worse that biting into a piece of dry, tough, and flavorless king cake (looking at you HEB).
 Yeah I said it.